adrianhoehne/Sf2_Batch_Recording/README.md

 # Overview
 - Sf2_Batch_Recording

-Script status is ready to go
+Script status is "ready to go"
 Script to make samples for SamplerBox from sf2 for Mac OSX

 http://www.samplerbox.org/

 - effect_maker

-Script status is work in progress
+Script status is "ready to go"
 Script to test sox effects and save it for use with Sf2_Batch_Recording More information below